-Eyes have to focus harder to keep things clear the closer we hold them.
-When reaching the age of 40-45, the lens inside the eye becomes stiffer and is less able to change it’s shape and focus up close.
+Eyes have to focus harder to keep objects clear the closer that we hold them.
+When reaching the age of 40-45, the lens inside the eye becomes stiffer and is less able to change its shape and focus up close.
 Holding things farther away helps to keep things clear.
 This is called presbyopia.
-“My arms aren’t long enough” is a common complaint among people in their 40s.
 Reading glasses, bifocals, or contact lenses can take care of this problem.
 See your eye care professional to find out which option would best for you.

 What is a cataract?

 When the natural lens inside the eye becomes discolored and cloudy, it is called a cataract.
 It prevents a clear image from forming on the retina.